hattajr/TRAINSET_dataformating/README.md

 # TRAINSET_dataformating
-Preparing data to match with TRAINSET labeling
+Preparing data to match with TRAINSET labeling format